-CCNA certification exams are administered by Pearson VUE in cooperation with Cisco.
+Pearson VUE administers CCNA certification exams in cooperation with Cisco.
 Pearson VUE administers exams in secure, proctored testing centers all over the world.

 Exams may be scheduled up to five weeks in advance or as late as the date of the exam, pending availability.
 For CCNA 2020, scheduling will begin five weeks before the February 24 initial exam date.

 On the appointed date, visit the Pearson VUE testing center near you and sit for the exam.

 As your exam date nears, be sure to practice good exam-taking habits:

 - Get a good night’s rest the night before.

 - Eat a light, balanced meal before your exam.